instancio/instancio/website/docs/getting-started.md

     }
     ```

-## With the Annotation Processor
+`instancio-core` itself has minimal `compile` dependencies:

+- `org.slf4j:slf4j-api`
+- `org.objenesis:objenesis`

+### **`instancio-processor`**

-Enable the annotation processor for metamodel support.
-Refer to the [Metamodel](user-guide.md#metamodel) section of the user guide for examples.
+The annotation processor generates metamodels, which can be used to avoid referencing fields by their names.
+The annotation processor can be enabled as shown below.
+Please refer to the [Metamodel](user-guide.md#metamodel) section of the user guide for examples.

 === "Maven"
     ``` xml linenums="1" title="Maven"